 Berlin’s conception of unhindered action or speech is clearly superior to that of Hobbes.
 For as he points out, you could give yourself Hobbesian freedom of speech, even when you are blocked from saying what you want to say, by getting yourself to change what you want to say: by adapting your preferences.
 And that does seem downright absurd; it falls far short of our intuitive sense of what the ideal of freedom should ensure.
-He underlines this normative absurdity quite nicely when he notes: ‘to teach a man that, if he cannot get what he wants, he must learn to want only what he can get may contribute to his happiness or his security; but it will not increase his civil or political freedom’ (Berlin 1969, xxxix).
+He underlines this normative absurdity quite nicely when he notes: “to teach a man that, if he cannot get what he wants, he must learn to want only what he can get may contribute to his happiness or his security; but it will not increase his civil or political freedom” (Berlin 1969, p. xxxix).

 The Hobbesian conception of free speech requires the absence of frustration: you get to say what you actually prefer to say in the context of certain options.
 The Berlinian requires the absence of interference, as we might put it: you get to say whatever you might want to say, regardless of the option you prefer.
 Freedom in the sense of non-interference is a more demanding ideal of free speech than freedom in the sense of non-frustration, and from now on we can identify it with the ideal of unhindered speech.
 But, even interpreted in this way, the ideal of unhindered speech is itself less demanding than the ideal of protected speech.